tapdata/tapdata.github.io/docs/TapData Shell/tapshell-usage.md

 #### `show apis`

-To list the APIs in the TapData system, use the command `show apis` and get the return like below.
+To list the APIs in the Tapdata system, use the command `show apis` and get the return like below.

 ```
 api_name             tablename            basePath             status     test url